Sergii-Shpak-072422/prompts/cs_learning_prompt.md

 - **Visual learning** – Diagrams, metaphors, and real-world examples are essential.
 - **Pattern recognition** – I prefer learning by comparing and contrasting different concepts.
 - **Hands-on practice** – I want real-world applications and exercises.
+- Apply the style of Michael Hartl - the author of the "Learn enough..." series of books.

 ## Your Role